Skip to main content

 For many patients experiencing fertility problems, no underlying causes are found.
 Due to this inability to explain why a successful pregnancy does not occur, one theory widely shared is that the cause may be the patient’s immune system.

 Transplanted organs from a different individual are rejected by the recipient’s immune system unless powerful drugs are taken to suppress this immune rejection.
 The baby is a different individual from the patient as half its genes are inherited from the biological father.
-In some patients it was thought that the patient’s immune system could ‘reject’ their fetus unless their immune system was also altered and suppressed during pregnancy.
-However, it is now clear that immune rejection of the fetus rarely, if ever, happens.
+In some patients it was thought that the patient’s immune system could ‘reject’ their foetus unless their immune system was also altered and suppressed during pregnancy.
+However, it is now clear that immune rejection of the foetus rarely, if ever, happens.

 Suppressing the immune system of a pregnant patient also exposes the patient and baby to considerable risks, including life-threatening infections.